davidnguyen11/storybook-wdio/README.md

 };
 ```

-## Visual regression testing
+## Visual Regression Testing

-This type of test produces the snapshots of the component as the `*.png` files.
+This type of testing produces snapshots of the component as `*.png` files.

 *For example:*

-Here is the visual regression test for `button` component
+Here is a visual regression test for `button` component

 **button with large size**